Wireless systems and their regulatory environment

-ETSI creates standards which define many of these radio technologies and systems.
+ETSI creates the standards which define many of these radio technologies and systems.
 ETSI also provides the standards which are used by regulatory authorities in Europe and beyond in order to manage the radio spectrum environment and to ensure safe co-existence between all these systems.

 Our Role in the European Regulatory Environment

 ETSI cooperates with the EC (European Commission) and CEPT (European Conference of Postal and Telecommunications Administrations) on aspects of the regulatory environment for radio equipment and spectrum, both at the EU level and at the wider intergovernmental level across Europe.

 The essential requirements for radio equipment, which include constructing radio equipment so as to avoid harmful interference are harmonized, via the Radio Equipment Directive – RED - (2014/53/EU) and previously the R&TTE Directive (1999/5/EC).

 Our Harmonised Standards are used by manufacturers to demonstrate that their products comply with a European Commission (EC) Directive, allowing them to be placed on the market or put into service within the 32 European Union (EU) and European Free Trade Association countries.